Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron-in-Docker.md

 `dpkg: error processing archive /var/cache/apt/archives/libelf1_0.158-0ubuntu5.2_amd64.deb (--unpack): cannot get security labeling handle: No such file or directory`

+UPDATE: the this error does not occur, eg., on an Ubuntu 16.04 host.

 So, then you can validate matlab against the gadgetron container HWAddr via the gui